 Tips to Keep Your Hardwood Floors Looking Their Best

-Felt pads are recommended under all furniture to prevent scratches.
-Narrow wheels and sharp wooden or metal furniture legs can scratch and dent hardwood flooring.
+Felt pads are recommended under all furniture to prevent scratches and dents.
 For extremely heavy objects, such as a piano, use rubber caps.
-When moving heavy furniture, lift the furniture as opposed to sliding the furniture to avoid scratches.

 Area rugs are recommended in high-traffic areas and by entrance doors.
-Wait two weeks before placing area rugs on newly finished hardwood floors.
-Typically, the kitchen floors experience the most traffic in a home.
-To prevent premature wear of the hardwood floor, place a rug in front of the sink and stove or other high traffic areas.
-Be sure to shake out or vacuum the rugs frequently.
+Typically, the kitchen floor experiences the most traffic in a home.
+To prevent premature wear of the hardwood floor, place a rug in front of the sink and stove.

 Dog owners should keep their pet's nails clipped to minimize scratches to the finish and hardwood floors.
 Unfortunately, there is not a floor finish available that can withstand pet scratches.

 Avoid walking on your hardwood floors with cleats or high heels.
 Walking in high heals can exert an impact of 2,000 pounds per square inch, and an impact of this intensity can possibly damage the floor surface.